xialijun0801/qfin/README.md

 ## C/C++

-*comments on the usefullness*: 5 for quant equity strategists, 3 for quant macro strategists.
+*comments on the usefullness*: 5 for high frequency or algo trader/researcher, pricing quants (model validation  roles), start arb strategists.

 If you rarely program in C/C++, start with [C++ Design Patterns and Derivatives Pricing](http://www.amazon.com/Patterns-Derivatives-Pricing-Mathematics-Finance/dp/0521721628).
 This is by no means a complete introduction, but it gives you an overview of the language.